rohan-badugula/License_Plate_Identification/README.md

 We would like to thank the organizers of the **4th International Conference on Computing Communication and Intelligent Systems (ICCCIS-2023)** for providing the platform to present our research.

-## References

-Please refer to the detailed presentation and paper for more information on the existing works, methodologies, and comprehensive results discussed in this project.

 ---

 Feel free to contribute, raise issues, or provide feedback on this project.
 Let's work together to enhance the capabilities of ALPR systems!